 No, they are not.
-And because this chapter is already long enough, we will be brief and leave the details of this argument for the next, final chapter, in which we address a few proposals for reform.
+We will be brief and leave the details of this argument for the next, final chapter, in which we address a few proposals for reform.
 Clinical trials are the step in the process of developing a new drug during which information is produced about the effect of a given chemical compound on a large sample of humans.
 The cost of distributing and absorbing this information being low, and the cost of acquiring it being high, it has a strong public good component.
 There is also no reason, either of by way of economic efficiency or equity, why this should be paid for by the pharmaceutical firms developing the new drug - indeed, as they will be first to market they have a strong conflict of interest.
 The cost of clinical trials cost would better paid from the public purse, for example, by competitive and peer-reviewed NIH grants.
-At which point patents on drugs would no longer have any reason to exist.
+At that point, patents on drugs would no longer have any reason to exist.